raveintospace/Stanford2023/README.md

 - FlyingNumber: The score of each play goes up or down of the card using offset & opacity
 - PieShape: A circle that diminishes using TimeInterval, the smaller the less score for the play
 - Cardify: Animatable & ViewModifier to give a look & feel of a game card, including a rotation3DEffect
+- DelayedAnimafy: ViewModifier to delay views' animation when they appear on the screen

  **Extensions**
 - Extension "only" for Array, to return the only element if the array is of one element